Corruption in Mexico, "We Are All Corrupt"

 In the spirit of understanding a distinct difference between Mexican culture and our own as expats or potential expats, it’s worth taking a look at the subject to better understand The Mexican Experience.

-Corruption at every level
+Corruption is at every level

 When you hear talk of “corruption at every level,” in Mexico you might think that means every level of government, local and national.
 That’s incorrect.
 Corruption is common at every level of the society and culture itself.